 A nurse’s duties may begin even before a patient enters the picture.
 She is responsible for preparing rooms, ensuring the proper functioning of equipment and decontaminating instruments to create a safe and hygienic space for patients.
 The day-to-day activities of a nurse can include taking medical histories and performing medical examinations.
-Monitoring changes in a patient’s condition, observing and making a record of his behaviour are also a part of the job.
+Monitoring changes in a patient’s condition, observing and making a record of his behavior are also a part of the job.
 Nurses are qualified to administer medication and carry out therapies and treatment plans prescribed by doctors.

-Anit Mariya Roy, second year BSc nursing student, believes that theory isn’t everything in nursing.
+Anit Mariya Roy, the second-year BSc nursing student, believes that theory isn’t everything in nursing.
 “You will only know what nursing is about when you go to the patients.
 First of all, we should understand patients, their feelings.
 We should give them psychological support.
 We have to be calm in front of them, we should support them at all times.
 Common sense is an important part of the job.
 In case of emergencies or accidents, keen observations are a must.
 Of course, compassion has to be there to succeed in this field,” says the aspiring young nurse.

 A successful career as a nurse calls for some special qualities.
 Beyond a medical proficiency and technical competence, a nurse needs to exhibit a unique disposition while dealing with patients, families, doctors and other medical professionals.
 “Good character, ability to create inter-personal relationships, politeness, and a smiling face are the key to becoming a good nurse,” according to Sister Deepa Rajeev, a nursing supervisor.

 Resourcefulness, time management, and energy by the buckets will keep you powering through the day in an efficient and effective way.
 “You should be mentally prepared, physically strong, and have inner strength and common sense.
-You have to identify a patient’s needs and act accordingly,” says Jerin Jose, a second year student of BSc Nursing at Holy Family College of Nursing, New Delhi.
+You have to identify a patient’s needs and act accordingly,” says Jerin Jose, a second-year student of BSc Nursing at Holy Family College of Nursing, New Delhi.

 From cradling newborn babies to caring for the elderly, every day in the life of a nurse promises to bring new experiences and forge touching memories.
 “I once got a chance to take care of Mother Theresa when she was admitted at AIIMS,” reminisces Vice Principal Avarachan.

-Nurses are also present in schools, industries and companies to attend to emergencies and occupational hazards.
+Nurses are also present in schools, industries, and companies to attend to emergencies and occupational hazards.
 Knowing that nurses are always in demand, one could also take up the path of teaching at academic institutes.
 A number of government bodies and ministries also require the presence of not just one, but many nurses.
 A degree is required to earn a job as a public health nurse.
 “For every 30 seats in government hospital jobs, 3000 people will apply,” estimates Vice Principal Avarachan.
 These coveted jobs are well paid and offer a high degree of job security.